-Distracted driving and automated enforcement laws – which can be found in Figure 2.8.2 – have been the subject of much interest in recent years.
+Distracted driving and automated enforcement laws have been the subject of much interest in recent years.
 According to the National Conference of State Legislatures, 44 states considered over 230 distracted driving-related bills and 24 states considered 85 automated enforcement bills in 2017.
 64 These laws often have limitations on their application to drivers or other complexities that are difficult to report in a table.

 Laws That Promote Pedestrian & Bicyclist Safety

 Laws That Combat Bad Driving Behaviors

 For the table "Laws that Combat Bad Driving Behaviors," the following notes will help you interpret the data reported: